mioxyz/i3-rename-workspaces/README.md

 [ ] come up with some way to group windows into workspaces intelligently.
     - get rid of stale terminals
     - group by directory
+[ ] (assoc. w. bug 3) write init script which chicks if `workspace_names.txt`
+    exists, if so uses that for assigning initial work-space names, instead of 1 through 9, 0.
+[ ] **HIGH PRIORITY** maybe this doesn't belong here, but write a script to
+    jump to the next empty work-space (i.e. void of windows).

-## bugs
+## Bugs
-[ ] script fails to find focused window if the current workspace is empty,
+[x] 1. script fails to find focused window if the current workspace is empty,
     resulting in infinite loop in script?

- - test
+[x] 2. sed occasionally fails to put title into `workspace_names.txt` because the
+    string is not escaped.
+[ ] 3. existing work-space names are not used during i3 restart, if
+    `workspace_names.txt` is still present in `/tmp/i3/`.
+[ ] 4. renaming work-space with `'` character doesn't work.